From Noise to Order: Learning to Rank via Denoising Diffusion: Experiments

 \subsection{Data}

-We evaluate our approach on three widely used Learning to Rank datasets: LETOR 4.0, which consists of the MQ2007 and MQ2008 benchmarks, and MSLR-WEB10K~\cite{qin2013introducing}.
-Both LETOR 4.0 and MSLR-WEB10K are constructed from real Bing search logs, with MSLR-WEB10K being approximately fourteen times larger than LETOR 4.0.
+We evaluate our approach on four widely used LTR datasets: MQ2007 partition of LETOR 4.0, MSLR-WEB10K, MSLR-WEB30K~\cite{qin2013introducing}, and Istella-S~\cite{Lucchese2016PostLearningOO}.
+MQ2007, MSLR-WEB10K, and MSLR-WEB30K are constructed from real Bing search logs, with MSLR-WEB10K being approximately fourteen times larger than MQ2007, whereas Istella-S is derived from the Istella search engine and provides a large-scale dataset with over 3.4 million query-document pairs.

-Each query-document pair in LETOR 4.0 is represented by 46 numerical features, and relevance labels are graded from 0 to 2.
-In MSLR-WEB10K, each pair has 136 features, and relevance labels range from 0 (irrelevant) to 4 (perfectly relevant).
+Each query-document pair in MQ2007 is represented by 46 numerical features, and relevance labels are graded from 0 to 2.
+In MSLR-WEBs, each pair has 136 features, and relevance labels range from 0 (irrelevant) to 4 (perfectly relevant).
+For Istella-S, each pair is represented by 220 features, and relevance labels follow the same 0 to 4 grading scale.
 Table~\ref{tab:dataset-stats} summarizes dataset statistics.

-For pointwise training, relevance labels were binarized: for LETOR 4.0, 0 $\to$ 0 and 1,2 $\to$ 1; for MSLR-WEB10K, 0,1 $\to$ 0 and 2,3,4 $\to$ 1.
+Our pointwise formulation assumes binary relevance labels in the training data to simplify the joint distribution modeled by the diffusion process, allowing the model to efficiently capture the fundamental distinction between relevant and non-relevant documents.
+So, for pointwise training, we binarize the relevance labels in our datasets: for MQ2007, 0 $\to$ 0 and 1,2 $\to$ 1; for MSLR-WEBs and Istella-S, 0,1 $\to$ 0 and 2,3,4 $\to$ 1.
 The original labels were retained for evaluation.
 All features were transformed using a Quantile Transformer.
 The same transformation was also applied when training the baseline models to ensure a fair comparison.

-For experiments analyzing the effect of training data size, we randomly sampled subsets of the training data and used the same samples across all runs.
-This ensures that all models were trained on exactly the same data, while the validation and test sets remained unchanged.
+For experiments analyzing the effect of training data size, we randomly sampled subsets of training data and used the same samples across all runs.
+This ensures all models were trained on exactly the same data, while the validation and test remained unchanged.